ditaa99/ML_accidents_Zurich/README.md

 # Traffic Accident Analysis in Zurich

 ## Overview
 This project explores traffic accidents in Zurich since 2011 using data from the Swiss Open Data Portal.
-Initially focused on visualizing accident trends, the analysis has expanded to include comprehensive data exploration, statistical analysis, and machine learning techniques.
+Initially focused on visualizing accident trends, the analysis has expanded to include comprehensive data exploration, statistical analysis, and advanced machine learning techniques.

 The project aims to:
 1. Summarize and clean the data for effective analysis.
 2. Perform exploratory data analysis (EDA) on accident trends and patterns.
 3. Provide insights into relationships and correlations between key variables.
-4. Lay the groundwork for predictive modeling and advanced analysis.
+4. Implement and evaluate machine learning models for accident prediction.

 ## Data Source
 [**Swiss Open Data Portal**](https://opendata.swiss/de/dataset/polizeilich-registrierte-verkehrsunfalle-auf-dem-stadtgebiet-zurich-seit-2011)